 Two series of sampling of this parameter space are conducted.
-First, we randomly sample all parameters uniformly in their respective intervals.
-Then, we conduct a graded sweep wherein the parameters are chosen from a hand-selected discrete set of values that favors ambiguous and/or ill-posed intersection configuration\footnote{The graded sampling of our parameter space is chosen to create ambiguous configurations for the cube.
+First, all parameters are randomly sampled uniformly in their respective intervals.
+Then, a graded sweep is conducted wherein the parameters are chosen from a hand-selected discrete set of values that favors ambiguous and/or ill-posed intersection configurations\footnote{The graded sampling of the parameter space is chosen to create ambiguous configurations for the cube.
 In this graded sweep, the geometries other than the cube are not scaled to reach a unit volume so as to improve the chances of generating ambiguous/ill-posed intersection configurations.}.
 This discrete sampling is given as

 In total, $8$ million tests are conducted with random sampling of the parameter space (equally distributed between all geometries, with one half of the tests considering elliptic cylinders and the other half considering hyperbolic cylinders) and $5^3\times5^3\times9\times5 = 703,125$ distinct realizations are considered for each geometry in the graded parameter sweep.